 Mila Kunis, the Ukrainian who conquered Hollywood

-Beautiful, talented and fun, this is how we could define Mila Kunis, one of the actresses who attracts the most attention not only for her personal life, but also for her long career that includes modeling.
+(THE UNIVERSAL).- Beautiful, talented and funny, this is how we could define Mila Kunis, one of the actresses who attracts the most attention not only for her personal life, but also for her long career that includes modeling.
 Born in Ukraine on August 14, 1983, Milena Márkovna Kunis came with her family to the United States when she was just a child.
-Her talent and friendliness caught the attention of Susan Curtis, who has been her manager ever since.
+Her talent and charm came to the attention of Susan Curtis, who has been her manager ever since.

 She began modeling for catalogs and television commercials and soon made a leap to acting where she had small appearances in series such as “Days of our lives”.